code-chronicles-code/leetcode-curriculum/README.md

 ```

 Next, you have the option to do what I (ethan) did and use chat GPT to write a script.
 Here's an example:
 `write me a script for my zprofile that greets me according to the time of day`
+`write me a script for my zprofile that greets me according to the time of day`
 Which would give: